temporalio/sdk-python/README.md

   does the same thing
 * Clients can have many more options not shown here (e.g. data converters and interceptors)
 * A string can be used instead of the method reference to call a workflow by name (e.g. if defined in another language)
-* Clients to not work across forks
+* Clients do not work across forks

 Clients also provide a shallow copy of their config for use in making slightly different clients backed by the same connection.
 For instance, given the `client` above, this is how to have a client in another namespace: